kitsudaiki/Project-Overview/README.md

 # Project-Overview

+**IMPORTANT**: The whole project will become open-source in the next few month and then ALL private repositories listed below will become public.
+There have to be done some basic open tasks and at least some basic documentation.
+This doesn't mean, that the project is in a stable useful production-ready state then, but at least it would be a presentable state.
+You can follow my account to get a notification, when I set the repositories to public.

 This repository is only to keep an overview of my public and private repositories.
 With this, the version of library requirements should be in sync.
-Beside this it is for issue tickets, which affect all repositories.

 Contact for questions: tobias.anker@kitsunemimi.moe